-The barangays (communities) of Maligaya, Buena Suerte, Masagana, Aberawan, Manlag, Corong-corong and Bebeladan are on the west side of the Municipality of El Nido, and are benefiting from a tourism boom.
-The communities are aware that tourists are attracted to their beaches and reefs, and they have had 30 areas already declared as no-take Marine Protected Areas (MPAs), totaling 2,251 acres.
-Several local businesses are thriving from direct tourism businesses such as small-scale resort operations, island-hopping, snorkeling and scuba tours, as well as indirect businesses such as laundry services and high-value vegetable farming.
-Most everyone is taking extra efforts in protecting the reefs, and boatmen in particular take care to drop anchor only in designated areas.
-However, repeated dropping of anchors, even if done on the fringes, still causes some degradation of the reefs.
-Moreover, some tourists have difficulty understanding the dos and don’ts of keeping coral damage at a bare minimum.
+The communities know that tourists come for the beaches and coral reefs.
+The barangays (villages) of Maligaya, Buena Suerte, Masagana, Aberawan, Manlag, Corong-corong, and Bebeladan have already declared 30 areas as no-take marine protected areas (MPAs), totaling 2,251 acres.
+Most everyone is trying to protect the reef.
+In particular, boatmen take care to drop anchor only in designated areas.
+However, repeated dropping of anchors, even if done on the fringes, still damages the reefs.
+Moreover, some tourists don’t understand the dos and don’ts of keeping coral damage at a minimum.

-The Municipal Tourism Office, the Municipal Tourism Council (private association of guides and resort owners), and the El Nido Foundation plan to install permanent mooring and marker buoys in the MPAs, and to have the guides carry with them information cards (in Japanese, Chinese, Korean, and other languages) with rules of conduct for tourists.
-Seacology is providing funding for the purchase and installation of mooring buoys in support of a total of 2,251 acres within 30 Marine Protected Areas in Bacuit Bay.
+The Municipal Tourism Office, the Municipal Tourism Council (private association of guides and resort owners), and the El Nido Foundation plan to install permanent mooring and marker buoys in the MPAs.
+Boats will be able to tie up without dropping anchors on fragile coral.
+The groups will also encourage guides to carry cards (in Japanese, Chinese, Korean, and other languages), spelling out rules of conduct for tourists.
+A Seacology grant will fund the purchase and installation of mooring buoys in support of the MPAs.